iotaledger/iota.rs/docs/libraries/python/examples.md

 This way a transaction is tightly coupled with `outputs` since `SignedTransaction` is a main vehicle how `outputs` are being created and spent, and altogether everything is encapsulated in a `message`.

 ## Messages
+As mentioned above, `message` is an encapsulating data structure that is being actually broadcasted across network.
+It is an atomic unit that is accepted/rejected as a whole.

 ```python
 import iota_client